zerowastefestival/zerowastefestival.github.io/_events/2018-12-festival.md

 # Tickets

 Admission to the main festival with info stands, swap shops, drop-in workshops, meet-ups and market stalls is free.
-If you would like to attend our workshops and talks on the mezzanine level, you can sign up and buy your passes [here](/tickets).
+If you would like to attend our workshops and talks on the mezzanine level, you can sign up and buy your passes.
 A separate ticket will be required for each child for the Tree-planting With Santa.

 | Category                          | Price  |
 |-----------------------------------|--------|